Loyola High School and Junior College (Pune): History

-The school had 474 boys and 27 girls registered in 1961.
-The Ground floor had class rooms, the Principal's office, the admin section, the bookshop, the watering hole and Physics laboratories.
-The first floor had classrooms and Chemistry laboratories.
-There were no Biology or Zoology labs.
-The 2nd/top floor was only partly constructed and housed the Jesuit priests.
-It took two years for completion of Phase 1 of the school and the girls returned to their school as that edifice had also been completed.

 With all rooms available, it was time to move the Jesuits into a community house of their own, and use all rooms on the three floors, numbering 30, as classrooms.
 In the mid-eighties, the local rule on pupil strength per class was amended to increase boys per class to thirty five.
 The school could now accommodate over 1000 students.
 A small temporary seminary for eight was built behind the school, extending westwards, which was adequate, but there was no assembly hall or space for comprehensive laboratories.
 It was decided to integrate the extant seminary with a much larger and fully equipped Laboratory Section being erected directly behind the School and build a separate walled-in seminary just off the approach road to the School, to the East.
 The Principal and other Jesuits moved into this building.

-As part of the school's Golden Jubilee celebrations, the biology, physics, chemistry labs were renovated; the E-Learning program was introduced; the assembly stage was re-built; and Loyola hosted IDEA, a science exhibition in which ten schools participated.